Best & Worst Interview Questions to Ask Candidates

 2. It’s reassuring to hear strengths that align with the type of work you are hiring for.

-3. It can help weed out potential under performers if their weaknesses end up being essential to perform the job.
+3. It can help weed out potential underperformers if their weaknesses are essential to perform the job.

 Why are you leaving your job?

-Understanding why the candidate is leaving their current job (or has recently left) can save you from devastating surprises, as well as poor team fits.
+Understanding why the candidate is leaving their current job (or has recently left) can save you from devastating surprises and poor team fits.

-Worst case scenario: you find out that the interviewee was recently fired for some unforgivable act (which, of course, is a good thing to find out prior to making an offer).
+Worst case scenario: you find out that the interviewee was recently fired for some unforgivable act (which, of course, is a good thing to find out before making an offer).

-Best case scenario: you find out that their current employer is simply falling short in a category that is a strength for your company.
+Best case scenario: You find out that their current employer is simply failing to meet your company’s standards in a category that is a strength.

-Whether the candidate is underpaid, underappreciated, overworked, being laid off, or has hit a glass ceiling, it’s important to understand their situation so that you can determine whether your job opportunity will provide what they are looking for.
+Whether the candidate is underpaid, underappreciated, overworked, laid off, or has hit a glass ceiling, it’s important to understand their situation to determine whether your job opportunity will provide what they are looking for.

 Do you have any questions for me?